Altinn/altinn-studio-docs/content/app/app-dev-course/modul6/_index.en.md

 weight: 20
 ---

-In this module you will expand the application you have built in the previous modules to support more of [the functionality that the muncipality of Sogndal wishes to implement](../case/#krav-fra-kommunen).
+In this module you will expand the application you have built in the previous modules to support more of [the functionality that the municipality of Sogndal wishes to implement](../case/#krav-fra-kommunen).

 **Topics covered in this module**
 - Repeating groups